Teehem2327/kafka-deployment-on-eks/README.md

-Absolutely — here’s a **GitHub-ready, clean, copy-pasteable Markdown version** of your documentation.
+Absolutely, here’s a **GitHub-ready, clean, copy-pasteable Markdown version** of your documentation.
 It’s formatted to drop straight into a repo as `README.md`, with consistent headings, fenced code blocks, and no chatty text.

 You can paste this **as-is** into GitHub 👇